View Lonnie Keys's Obituary on heralddemocrat.com and share memories

 |

-Lonnie Eugene Keys, 45, of Leonard, passed away Saturday, March 9, 2019 at Baylor Scott and White Medical Center in McKinney, Texas.
+Lonnie Eugene Keys, 45, of Leonard, died Saturday, March 9, 2019 at Baylor Scott and White in McKinney.

-Lonnie was born in Sherman, Texas, on December 19, 1973 to parents Joanna Keys Hailey and Lonzell Brown.
-He loved his family dearly, enjoyed all types of sports and spending time playing games with his children and friends.
-Lonnie loved the Lord and accepted his calling as a minister in October of 2015.

-He was preceded in death by grandparents Louis Keys and Fred Espy, and brother Fredrick Brown.

-Surviving are his wife Anne Smith Keys of Leonard;daughters Danielle Keys of Farm ersville and Jaspen Keys of Leonard; sons James Boyd of Sherman, Demetrius Keys of Farmersville, Darius Keys of Melissa, LaDainian Keys, Tyrese Keys and Jayden Keys, all of Leonard; grandchildren Braylen Keys of Farmersville and Kinslee Keys of Denison; mother Joanna Keys Hailey of Rowlett; father Lonzell Brown of Leonard; sister LaSan dra Hailey of Vivian, Louisiana; stepbrother Michael Hailey; step sister Belinda Hailey of Leonard; grandparents, Irene Keys of Rowlett and Beatrice Espy of Leonard; and a host of other relatives and friends.

 Funeral services will be 11 a.m.
 Saturday, March 16, at the First Baptist Church of Leonard.
-The family will receive friends from 6 to 8 p.m.
+Visitation will be from 6 to 8 p.m.
 Friday, March 15, at the New Mt.
-Zion Missionary Baptist Church in Leonard, and at their respective homes.
+Zion Missionary Baptist Church, in Leonard.

+Surviving are his wife Anne Smith Keys of Leonard; daughters Dan ielle Keys of Farmer sville and Jaspen Keys of Leonard; sons James Boyd of Sherman, Demetrius Keys of Farmersville, Darius Keys of Melissa, LaDainian Keys, Tyrese Keys and Jayden Keys, all of Leonard; two grandchildren; mother Joanna Keys Hailey of Rowlett; father Lonzell Brown of Leonard; sister LaSandra Hailey of Vivian, Louisiana; stepbrother Michael Hailey; step sister Belinda Hailey of Leonard; grandparents, Irene Keys of Rowlett and Beatrice Espy of Leonard.

 Condolences may be expressed by visiting www.cravensfuneralhome.com.